linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

 Cron has additional operators to specify more complex time intervals.
 They are:

 - `/` operator: "steps through" or "skips" specified units.
-Therefore `*/3` in the hour field, will run the specified job, at 12:00am, 3:00am, 6:00am, 9:00am, 12:00pm, 3:00pm, 6:00pm, and 9:00pm.
+Therefore `*/3` in the hour field, runs the specified job, at 12:00am, 3:00am, 6:00am, 9:00am, 12:00pm, 3:00pm, 6:00pm, and 9:00pm.
 A `*/3` in the "day of month" field, runs the given task on the 3rd, 6th, 9th, 12th, 15th, 18th, 21st, and 29th of every month.
 - `,` operator: allows you to specify a list of times for repetition.
 Comma separated lists of times must not contain a space.
-- `-` operator: specifies a range of values. `2-4` in the month field will run a task in February, March, and April. `1-5` in the day of week field will run a task every weekday.
+- `-` operator: specifies a range of values. `2-4` in the month field runs a task in February, March, and April. `1-5` in the day of week field runs a task every weekday.

 ### Special Cron Syntaxes

 Automating systems in Cron time units follows a specific Cron schedule format.
 There are a number of special Cron schedule shortcuts used to specify common intervals.
 These are specified on the `crontab` entry in place of the conventional five column date specification.
 These special interval statements are:

 - `@yearly` and `@annually` both run the specified task **every year** at 12:00am on the 1st of January.
 This is equivalent to specifying `0 0 1 1 *` in the `crontab` line.
 - `@daily` and `@midnight` both run the cronjob **every day** at 12:00am.
 This is equivalent to the following `cron` syntax: `0 0 * * *`.